michael105/minilib/minicore/rinit/README.md

 A minimal init.

+progress: boottime is around 2seconds from grub to the fully up and running system, running Xorg, i3, http proxy server, ssh server, dns proxy, separation into several containers, and kerberos. (kerberos for gaining root/sudo, the default user is 'autologged' in)

+(15 year old notebook, amd turion 2GHz, ssd)

+Albite most of the startup time is needed by the bios (maybe 3seconds here), I'm still aiming at 1 second from grub to a running Xserver including the desktop environment.

+shutdown maybe 1/10 seconds.
+(terminating a list of programs like vi, to save data to disk, and umnmounting mounts)

 The small size (2.2kB) and using vfork do spare some resources.
 Especially, when considering context switches for reaping subprocesses.
 (Everytime, a child process exits, there's a task switch to init, in order to "reap" the children's process state.
-Having a tiny init (or another subreaper process) has real performance advantages)
+Having a tiny init (or another subreaper process) has real and enduring performance advantages, also energy savings)

 Readahead should be implemented by the stages.